Recent Contributions to Theories of Discrimination: Discriminatory Social Norms

-According to Young (2015), \begin{quotation} Social norms are patterns of behavior that are self-enforcing within a group: Everyone conforms, everyone is expected to conform, and everyone wants to conform when they expect everyone else to conform.
-Social norms are often sustained by multiple mechanisms, including a desire to coordinate, fear of being sanctioned, signaling membership in a group, or simply following the lead of others. \end{quotation}
+An often overlooked economic ``theory of discrimination,'' which departs from the taste-based versus statistical dichotomy, is one that views disparate treatment of different identities as being a social norm.
+According to \cite{young2015}, ``Social norms are patterns of behavior that are self-enforcing within a group: Everyone conforms, everyone is expected to conform, and everyone wants to conform when they expect everyone else to conform.
+Social norms are often sustained by multiple mechanisms, including a desire to coordinate, fear of being sanctioned, signaling membership in a group, or simply following the lead of others.''

-The first class of models I consider (section \ref{sec:norm1}) are roughly embedded in Kandori's (1992) environment, and view discrimination as a social norm enforced in communities.\footnote{Kandori's (1992) model of community-enforced social norms is not the only economic approach to modeling social norms.
-For other seminal contributions, see for example Young (1993) and Bernheim (1994).} Conforming with Young's (2015) view, in these models, the discriminatory social norm is sustained by a society's desire to coordinate, and by society members' fear of being sanctioned.
+The first class of models I consider (section \ref{sec:norm1}) are roughly embedded in the environment of \cite{kandori1992}, and view discrimination as a social norm enforced in communities.\footnote{The model of community-enforced social norms in \cite{kandori1992} is not the only economic approach to modeling social norms.
+Later in this section, I discuss evolutionary game theory models of social norms following \cite{young1993}.
+Another approach is one that directly models agents' incentives to ``conform,'' as in \cite{bernheim1994}, or to conform to expectations put on their own social position, as in \cite{akerlof1997} and \cite{akerlofkranton2000}.
+Some work --- discussed for example in \cite{jackson2008} --- microfounds these theories of conformity by modelling the formation and evolution of social norms in networks.} Section \ref{sec:stable} describes an evolutionary game theory approach to social norms, and comments on the stability of discriminatory norms.
+Both approaches conform with view in \cite{young2015} that a discriminatory social norm is sustained by a society's desire to coordinate, and by society members' fear of being sanctioned.
+In section \ref{sec:norm2}, I briefly comment on a literature stemming from \cite{akerlofkranton2000}, which proposes that group-dependent behavior stems from people's desire to conform with socially-determined \emph{identity} norms.

-It is worth noting that models of equilibrium statistical discrimination, following Arrow (1973), also rely on a coordination mechanism -- think of Coate and Loury's (1993) theory, where populations of different identities coordinate on different, Pareto-ranked, equilibria.
-In contrast to models of equilibrium statistical discrimination, the models of discriminatory social norms rely \emph{only} on coordination, that is, discrimination is not supported by beliefs about agents' underlying ability types.

-In section \ref{sec:norm2}, I briefly comment on a literature stemming from Akerlof and Kranton (2000), which proposes that group-dependent behavior stems from people's desire to conform with socially-determined \emph{identity-norms}.